pventon/ICAO-ATS-and-OLDI-Message-Parser/README.md

 The ICAO message Parser is not fully parsing the following fields:
 <ul>
 <li>ICAO field F10 (syntax only); this field is horribly complicated with fiddly letters indicating different surveillance and communication capabilities.
 This was made worse by the FPL 2012 changes.
 Support to fully parse this field will be provided at a later date.
 Parsing of this field also depends on the presence of certain F18 subfields.</li>
-<li>ICAO field F19 is being parsed for correct and valid keyword/data construct and copied to the FPR, but the individual subfields are not being parsed yet; not all the F19 subfields require parsing, many are plain text that require no further processing than what is already implemented by the parser.
-However, there are a few subfields that do need to be checked, this implementation will be coming soon.</li>
 </ul>
 <h2>Future Upgrades</h2>
 <p>In the coming weeks support will be provided to enhance the ICAO ATS and OLDI Message Parser to: